AceDataCloud/MidjourneyAPI/docs/midjourney_tasks_api_integration_guide.md

 If you are not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-There is a free quota available for first-time applicants, allowing you to use this API for free.
+There is a free quota available for first-time applicants, allowing you to use the API for free.

 ## Request Example